 WOW that is scary!

-If you want to know more and see the detail, please read on, and if you want even more dramatic stats skip straight to the UK Office of National Statistics on death causes in 2013 and 2014 below.
+If you want to know more and see the detail, please read on, and if you want even more dramatic stats skip straight to the UK Office of National Statistics on death causes.

 The following peer reviewed papers provide the core evidence, and are developed from several population studies.

-Simple analysis of this shows for 2014 the chance of a death being caused by MND was 1/278 and for deaths under the age of 75 the chance was 1 in 155!
+Simple analysis of these datasets showed that for 2014 the chance of a death being caused by MND was 1/278 and for deaths under the age of 75 the chance was 1 in 155!